ryanToth/SportsTripPlanner/README.md

 # SportsTripPlanner
 A command line app to help plan sports trips.
-Currently only looks at the NHL schedule.
+Currently only looks at the NHL and NBA schedules.

   -t, --tripLength              Required.
 The number of days that you want your trip to be